allc/allc.github.io/about.md

 permalink: /about/
 ---

 I write stuff here as blog posts.
-I put random things that I come across in the continuously updated post [Things Blow Up My Mind]({% post_url 2022-05-13-things-blow-up-my-mind %}), and a collection of learning resources in [Awesome Collection]({% post_url 2022-06-17-awesome-collection %}).
+I put random things that I come across in the continuously updated post [Things Blow My Mind]({% post_url 2022-05-13-things-blow-my-mind %}), and a collection of learning resources in [Awesome Collection]({% post_url 2022-06-17-awesome-collection %}).

 ## About Me